martinkiefer/feedback-kde/README.md

 GPU-Accelerated Kernel Density Models for Multidimensional Selectivity Estimation](http://dl.acm.org/citation.cfm?id=2749438).

-The estimator uses OpenCL to provide an parallel implementation that allows accelerated computations on both multi-core CPUs and graphics cards.
+The estimator uses OpenCL to provide a parallel implementation that allows accelerated computations on both multi-core CPUs and graphics cards.